 Hiring the right attorney is often critical to the outcome of your case.
-Schlegel Law Group invites you to speak with us either at our Miami office or our Orlando office, by phone or Zoom for a 30-minute complimentary consultation.
-Contact us now!Schedule Consultation
+Schlegel Law Group invites you to speak with us either at our Orlando office, by phone or Zoom for a 30-minute complimentary consultation.
+Contact our Orlando child support lawyers now!Schedule Consultation

 When your divorce decree was established, it was based on your circumstances at that time.
 But over the months or years, those conditions may have changed.
 That's when you need the assistance of the high-qualified Orlando divorce modification lawyers at Schlegel Law Group.